 - You will also need to remove the globe, paying attention not to let it roll.
 What you need to do next is to inspect if there’s any liquid accumulation or residue right where the globe usually rests, with specific attention to its top portion from the exterior.

-- Be sure to also check if there’s any excessive litter and remove it if the case calls for it.
-You will need to ensure there’s a maximum of 10 pounds of litter or for it to be filled to the line.
+- Be sure to check for excessive litter and remove it if the case calls for it.
+You will need to ensure there’s a maximum of 10 pounds of litter or fill it to the line.

-- Once you’re done, put the globe and bonnet back in place, ensuring all four tabs are in place as well.
+- Once you’re done, put the globe and bonnet back in place, ensuring all four tabs are in place also.
 Lock the black key on the back of the globe into the pocket.

 - Plug in the power supply and turn the unit back on.
 Your Litter-Robot will perform a cycle and return to its Home position with the blue light on.